hansonhl/antra/README.md

 ## Basic Usage

+`antra`'s main functionality is to perform efficient interventions on computation processes, which is essential for the causal analysis of a program or algorithm (see [section below](#interventions) on interventions).

+Using `antra`, users can declaratively construct a computation graph that implements a computation process of interest.
-`antra` supports defining a computation graph composed of computation nodes.
-Each node is either a *leaf*, which serve as the input of the graph, or can be a function, which takes in the output values of other nodes as inputs, and returns a single value.
+The computation graph contains nodes, which can either be a *leaf*, which serve as the input points of the graph, or can represent a function, which takes in the output values of other nodes as inputs and returns a  value.
 The computation graph must be a directed acyclic graph, and must have one single *root* node which outputs the final result of the entire graph.

-Each node contains an internal dictionary that caches the result for different inputs, so that one can efficiently retrieve intermediate values of the graph and perform interventions (see section below on interventions) on the computation graph, at the expense of extra memory space.
+Each node in the computation graph contains an internal `dict` that caches the result for different inputs, making it efficient to access intermediate values in the graph and intervene on the computation graph, at the expense of extra memory space.

+`antra` is lightweight and flexible.
+It is agnostic to the input and output types of each node's functions.
+Optionally, if you have `pytorch` installed, `antra` can perform computations and interventions in batches, which is useful for analyzing numerically intensive systems such as neural networks.

-### Defining a computation graph
+## Defining a computation graph

 To define a computation graph, first define the nodes in it using `antra.GraphNode` by specifying each node's `name`, and for non-leaf nodes, its function (called its `forward` function) and its children nodes, who provide input values